loihoang1411/local-YAML-web-editor/README.md

-# Yaml_Web_Editor
+# YAML Editor Web Application
-A tool for editing YAML files, with a web interface
+A tool for editing local YAML files, with a web interface

 ## Table of Contents
 - [Overview](#overview)